Citigroup profits rise, helped by trading like JPMorgan

 JPMORGAN CHASE REPORTS RECORD $36.4B PROFIT FOR 2019

 Like JPMorgan Chase, which also reported its results on Tuesday, Citi saw a boost in profits from its trading operations.
-Bond trading revenues rose 49% from a year earlier, when a steep downfall in the markets in the fourth quarter took its toll on all banks’ trading desks.
+Bond trading revenues rose 49 percent from a year earlier, when a steep downfall in the markets in the fourth quarter took its toll on all banks’ trading desks.

 JPMORGAN CHASE CEO JAMIE DIMON: US ECONOMY CAN CONTINUE TO 'HUM ALONG'

-In Citi’s consumer group, profits rose 12% from a year earlier, helped by the bank’s large credit card division where more consumers borrowed and spent during the holiday season.
+In Citi’s consumer group, profits rose 12 percent from a year earlier, helped by the bank’s large credit card division where more consumers borrowed and spent during the holiday season.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The bank's return on common equity, a measurement on how well a bank performs with the assets it holds, was 10.6% in the quarter.
+The bank's return on common equity, a measurement on how well a bank performs with the assets it holds, was 10.6 percent in the quarter.
 Banks the size of Citi typically aim to have that figure above 10%.

 CLICK HERE TO READ MORE ON FOX BUSINESS